 - It can avoid interference with other wireless devices.

 Disadvantages of using Bluetooth for your Arduino projects

 - It can be easily hacked

-- Bandwidth of BLE is lower than Wi-Fi
+- The bandwidth of BLE is lower than Wi-Fi

 - Furthermore, data security is low.